 The Medicare Advantage rate structure is changing and funding has been cut in recent years, including in 2014, with additional reductions to take effect in 2015, as discussed below in "Regulatory Trends and Uncertainties."
-We are taking actions to respond to these funding reductions, but we expect these factors to result in pressure on net earnings for our Medicare business in 2014 and 2015.
+We are taking actions to respond to these funding reductions, but the reductions have adversely affected after-tax earnings for our Medicare business during the first three quarters of 2014, an impact that we expect will continue during the balance of 2014 and into 2015.

-Although we expect Medicaid revenue increases due to anticipated growth in our offerings, we also believe that the reimbursement rate environment will continue to exert downward pressure on Medicaid net margin percentages.
+Although we expect continued Medicaid revenue increases due to anticipated growth in our offerings, we also believe that the reimbursement rate environment creates the risk of downward pressure on Medicaid net margin percentages.
 We continue to work with our state customers to advocate for actuarially sound rates that are commensurate with our medical cost trends, including fees and related taxes, and to take a prudent, market-sustainable posture for both new bids and maintenance of existing Medicaid contracts.

 Medical Cost Trends.
 Our medical cost trends are primarily related to unit costs, utilization and prescription drug costs.
-Consistent with recent years, our 2014 trend is expected to be driven primarily by continued unit cost pressure from health care providers.
+Consistent with our experience in recent years, our 2014 cost trends are largely driven by continued unit cost pressure from health care providers.
 Although the weak economic environment combined with our medical cost management strategies has had a favorable impact on utilization trends in recent years, the impact of Health Reform Legislation and mandates in 2014 is exerting upward pressure on medical cost trends.
 Driving the increases are mandated essential health benefits and limits on out-of-pocket maximums.
 The primary drivers of prescription drug trends continue to be unit cost pressure on brand name drugs and a shift towards expensive new specialty medications, including new hepatitis C therapies.

 Delivery System and Payment Modernization.
 The health care market is changing based on demographic shifts, new regulations, political forces and both payer and patient expectations.
-Health plans and care providers are being called upon to work together to close gaps in care and improve overall care for people, improve the health of populations and reduce costs.
-The focus on delivery system modernization and payment reform is critical and the alignment of incentives between key constituents remains an important theme.
+Health plans and care providers are being called upon to work together to close gaps in care and enhance overall care for people, improve the health of populations and reduce costs.
+Delivery system modernization and payment reform are critical and the alignment of incentives between key constituents remains an important theme.

-Through expansion of our existing programs and the creation of new programs, we are increasingly rewarding care providers for delivering improvements in quality and cost-efficiency.
-As of June 30, 2014, we served nearly 3 million people through the most progressive of these arrangements, including full-risk, shared-risk and bundled episode-of-care payment approaches.
+We are increasingly rewarding care providers for delivering improvements in quality and cost-efficiency.
+As of September 30, 2014, we served nearly 3 million people through the most progressive of these arrangements, including full-risk, shared-risk and bundled episode-of-care payment approaches.
+As of September 30, 2014, our contracts with value based spending total nearly \$35 billion annually, up significantly from recent years.